mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 decommissioned battle riders that function essentially as large SDBs and armored planetoid monitors.
-The latter are composed of planetoids drawn from Depot’s two belts and include some absolutely massive specimens.
+The latter are composed of planetoids drawn from Depot's two belts and include some absolutely massive specimens.
 Depot-PM1A is a 1.5-million ton buffered
 planetoid, equipped with a top-of-the-line